kristiprifti/CS_539_Group_Project/readme.md

 12. collections
 13. re

-To use our code you will also need to ensure that you have downlaoded the necessary assets from the repository.
+To use our code you will also need to ensure that you have also downloaded the necessary assets from the repository.

-To Do:
-1. include project background info
-2. include methodology
-3. include results
-4. include concluions and future work

-PICTURES
+Now that you've dowloaded everything you'll need, just enter steamlit run index.py into your terminal.
+From here you'll be able to make use of the team's application, as well as learn more about the team's motivation, process, the technology that we used, as well as our thoughts on the current product, and areas of possible future work.